-20.2.2 Reconsideration to Cure a Jurisdictional Defect
+20.2.2 Reconsideration to Cure a Jurisdictional Error

-Section 253.1(5) states that provisions regarding amendment of errors or to clarify a decision do not limit WCAT's ability to cure a jurisdictional defect on the request of a party.
+Section 253.1(5) states that provisions regarding amendment of errors or clarification of a decision do not limit WCAT's ability to reopen an appeal to cure a jurisdictional defect on the request of a party.
+WCAT calls this process a reconsideration to cure a jurisdictional error.
 A reconsideration is not an opportunity to re-argue the appeal.